top of page

 BVI takes a person’s body shape and divides it into 7 sections digitally using the unique BVI

-As muscle weighs more than fat, exercising can cause a BMI Number to go up as overall weight has increased.
-Comparatively, BVI's analysis of part volumes calculates that the extra volume around the limbs is muscle, meaning there is a reduced risk of health.
+As muscle weighs more than fat, exercising can cause a BMI to go up as overall weight has increased.
+Comparatively, BVI's analysis of part volumes calculates where weight is gained or lost on the body and what that means for your health.

 The BVI Risk Indicator, as a risk of the metabolic syndrome, is divided into four quartiles, each